RomayLala/alx-system_engineering-devops/0x02-shell_redirections/README.md

 s script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 This script displays all lines from the file `/etc/passwd` that do not contain the pattern "bin".
 This script displays all lines of the file /etc/ssh/sshd_config starting with a letter which includes capital letters as well.
+This script replaces  all characters A and c from input to Z and e respectively.